capogreco/minimal_distributed_synth/docs/README_minimal_distributed_synth.md

 After spending significant time fighting framework complexity, we realized:
 - WebRTC + edge deployment is challenging enough on its own
 - Every abstraction layer adds more places for things to go wrong
-- The simplest code is often the most elegant
+- The simplest code is often the best
 - You can always add complexity later

 ## Technical References